 Unsecured credit cards for people with bad credit also tend to be very expensive, charging lots of fees and high interest rates.
 So, if you don’t need a small emergency loan, the best course of action is to improve your credit inexpensively with a secured card.
 Secured cards are cheaper than unsecured cards, build credit just as effectively, and offer the closest thing you’ll find to guaranteed approval.

 The best credit card for a 500 credit score is Discover it® Secured Credit Card because it has a $0 annual fee and rewards cardholders with 1 - 2% cash back on purchases.
-Secured cards generally provide the best opportunity for someone with a credit score of 500 (or below) to rebuild their credit standing, thanks to high approval odds and monthly reporting to the major credit bureaus.… read full answer
+Secured cards generally provide the best opportunity for someone with a credit score of 500 (or below) to rebuild their credit standing, thanks to good approval odds and monthly reporting to the major credit bureaus.… read full answer

 You probably can’t get a Walmart credit card with bad credit because it requires fair credit for approval.
 That means your chances are best if your credit score is 640+.
 That’s not to say getting a Walmart credit card with bad credit is impossible.
 Each applicant’s situation is unique, and Walmart looks at factors such as income too.
 But it’s very unlikely, and not worth the additional credit score damage applying will do.
 That said, a Walmart credit card isn’t out of your reach forever.
 It’s possible to go from bad credit to fair credit in months, or even weeks, if you make the right moves.… read full answer

 Here’s how to get a Walmart credit card with bad credit: